HOME

 Aerosols take up water under humidified conditions.
 Atmospheric applications abound at very high RH, but the difficulty of performing humidified measurements increases exponentially above 90%.
 We report aerosol-water activity coefficients at relative humidities of up to 99%.[3]

-[2] Meskhidze, N, MD Petters, K Tsigaridis, T Bates, C O'Dowd, J Reid, ER Lewis, B Gantt, MD Anguelova, PV Bhave, J Bird, AH Callaghan, D Ceburnis, RY-W Chang, A Clarke, G de Leeuw, G Deane, PJ DeMott, S Elliot, MC Facchini, CW Fairall, L Hawkins, Y Hu, JG Hudson, MS Johnson, KC Kaku, WC Keene, DJ Kieber, MS Long, M Mårtensson, RL Modini, CL Osburn, KA Prather, A Pszenny, M Rinaldi, LM Russell, M Salter, AM Sayer, A Smirnov, SR Suda (Petters), TD Toth, DR Worsnop, A Wozniak, and SR Zorn (2013), Production mechanisms, number concentration, size distribution, chemical composition, and optical properties of sea spray aerosols, Atmos.
+[2] Meskhidze, N, MD Petters, K Tsigaridis, T Bates, C O'Dowd, J Reid, ER Lewis, B Gantt, MD Anguelova, PV Bhave, J Bird, AH Callaghan, D Ceburnis, RY-W Chang, A Clarke, G de Leeuw, G Deane, PJ DeMott, S Elliot, MC Facchini, CW Fairall, L Hawkins, Y Hu, JG Hudson, MS Johnson, KC Kaku, WC Keene, DJ Kieber, MS Long, M Mårtensson, RL Modini, CL Osburn, KA Prather, A Pszenny, M Rinaldi, LM Russell, M Salter, AM Sayer, A Smirnov, SR Suda (Petters), TD Toth, DR Worsnop, A Wozniak, and SR Zorn, Production mechanisms, number concentration, size distribution, chemical composition, and optical properties of sea spray aerosols, Atmos.
 Sci.
 Lett.
-14(4), 207-213, doi 10.1002/asl2.441.
+14(4), 207-213, doi 10.1002/asl2.441, 2013. [pdf]

-*This work was highlighted in Eos, the news magazine of the American Geophysical Union: Balcerak, E (2012), Efficiency of organic aerosols as cloud condensation nuclei, Eos Trans.
-AGU, 93(14), 150.
+*This work was highlighted in Eos, the news magazine of the American Geophysical Union: E Balcerak, Efficiency of organic aerosols as cloud condensation nuclei, Eos Trans.
+AGU, 93(14), 150, 2012.

 The hygroscopicity of different compounds found in secondary organic aerosol can shift as a result of different environmental processes (different RH during gas-phase chemistry, left panels; different amount of irradiation, right panels).
 We used liquid chromatography coupled to a measurement of cloud condensation nuclei (CCN) efficiency to detect these shifts and learn something about the underlying mechanism.[1]